16.2 C

 Unexpected Challenges

 There’s a big chance that a new business may bring you unexpected challenges that new owners may not have anticipated.
-When you buy a business, you may get surprised to see the company using different operational, strategic, and working mechanisms.
-Even if you own a similar company, you may find the business you bought uses a different approach in running the day-to-day operations.
+When you buy a business, you may be surprised to see the company using different operational, strategic, and working mechanisms.
+Even if you own a similar company, you may find that the business you bought uses a different approach in running the day-to-day operations.
 While you may not rely on high-tech software, the company you purchased might be using fully developed modern tools.
 You should anticipate many such revelations once you have the business in your hands.

 Dealing with the Stakeholders